 Personal bankruptcies among citizens liable for additional payments for their higher education have increased dramatically in the United Kingdom (Financial Times, 4 February 2003).
-The possibility that some AU\$1.5 billion in Australian university fees may be considered as "doubtful debt" (that is unlikely to be collected by the Australian Taxation Office through current collection processes; see The Sydney Morning Herald, April 1 2003) represents an alarming prospect for Australia, and poses a challenge for authorities.
+The possibility that some AU\$1.5 billion in Australian university fees may be considered as 'doubtful debt' represents an alarming prospect for Australia, and poses a challenge for authorities.
 New Zealand Inland Revenue also reports substantial losses in unpaid student loans (Annual Report: Student Loan Scheme, 2003).
 Despite reports of the problem occurring internationally, the idea of giving students' loans that are repayable through the tax system remains popular in policy circles (Johnstone, 2003), with little attention paid to understanding why this group of taxpayers resists repayment.
 The purpose of the present study is to expand our understanding of how carrying a government debt for higher education affects the taxpaying behaviour of individuals.
-Previous work has shown that those who are required to make extra payments (e.g., student loans, child support) are more likely to engage in tax evasion (Ahmed & Braithwaite, 2004; Williams, 2001).
+Previous work has shown that those who are required to make extra payments (for example, student loans, child support) are more likely to engage in tax evasion (Ahmed & Braithwaite, 2004; Williams, 2001).
 This study focuses on student loans and seeks to explain why repayment of a loan is associated with self-confessed evasion.
 The key explanatory variables for this analysis are discontent, shame and dissociation.
 The context is the Australian Higher Education Contribution Scheme (HECS) - a government sponsored higher education loan scheme whereby students repay their debt when their income exceeds a threshold level, usually after graduation.

-Early studies on tax compliance primarily focused on economic self-interest (Allingham & Sandmo, 1972; Fischer, Wartick, & Mark, 1992) arguing that taxpayers are rational actors who calculate the costs and benefit of their actions to maximise their individual outcomes.
+Early studies on tax compliance primarily focused on economic self-interest (Allingham & Sandmo, 1972; Fischer, Wartick, & Mark, 1992) arguing that taxpayers are rational actors who calculate the costs and benefit of their actions to maximize their individual outcomes.
 But narrowly defined self-interest is inadequate as an explanation for taxpaying behaviour (see Cowell, 1992; Scholz, 1998).
-Taxpayers not only have a desire to maximise their monetary benefit, but also to do the right thing (McGraw & Scholz, 1991; Richardson & Sawyer, 2001; Schwartz & Orleans, 1967) and to receive justice at the hands of tax administrators (see Kinsey, Grasmick, & Smith, 1991).
+Taxpayers not only have a desire to maximize their monetary benefit, but also to do the right thing (McGraw & Scholz, 1991; Richardson &